-Claudia Ruiz, Assistant Principal
+Claudia Ruiz, Principal

-Claudia Ruiz is excited for the opportunity to serve the Gilbert students, parents and teachers as Assistant Principal this 2017-2018 academic school year.
+Claudia Ruiz is excited for the opportunity to serve the Gilbert students, parents and teachers as Principal this school year.
 She is passionate about collaborating, communicating, building and nurturing relationships among students, parents and teachers in order to achieve student success.
 She believes we first must capture a student’s heart in order to be able to help the student grow academically, build their character and integrity.
 She strives to create a positive learning environment where students feel safe, comfortable, accepted, valued, and respected by their teachers and peers.

-Claudia believes in maintaining rigor in instruction and setting high expectations for all students while also differentiating instruction in order to ensure we are meeting the needs of every student.
+Ms. Ruiz believes in maintaining rigor in instruction and setting high expectations for all students while also differentiating instruction in order to ensure we are meeting the needs of every student.
 The priority in every decision being made is to keep the best interests of students first.
 She believes every student has the capacity to learn; however, not all students learn in the same way.
 She believes it is our responsibility as educators to determine and implement the best methods and practices so that each child receives an appropriate and successful education experience.

 Kesha Valtierra, Assistant Principal